vestrel00/contacts-android/howto/howto-learn-more-contact-lookup-key.md

 Unlike getting Contacts by list of IDs, you must use `contains` in combination with `whereOr` instead of just `in`.

+> For more info, read [How do I get a list of contacts in a more advanced way?](/howto/howto-query-contacts-advanced.md)

 ## Moving RawContacts between accounts and the lookup key